samimideksa/pytorch-hed/Service/README.md

       $ pip install grpcio-tools

+## setup

+  - make sure you read the readme in the parent folder and installed all requirements
+  - run the following command to generate gRPC classes for Python

+        python -m grpc_tools.protoc -I. --python_out=. --grpc_python_out=. edgedetect.proto

 ## Runnig Demo

   - you can find example code that sends image to the server and get the edge detection results back